 View the #2 district map (pdf) Updated 2019

-Bryan Stanwood represents district number 5, and his term ends December 2017.
+Bryan Stanwood represents district number 5, and is now President.
 Bryan and his family moved to Enumclaw in 2005.
 His wife, Sue, is active as a community volunteer in Enumclaw, while their son and daughter, Riley and Abby, attend Enumclaw High School.
 Bryan has worked in the insurance industry for over 25 years and is currently a Regional Field Executive for Capital Insurance Group.

 Bryan grew up in Caldwell, Idaho, a town much like Enumclaw in terms of size and culture.
 He was constantly encouraged by many teachers and professors to learn and excel, and these educators have been mentors in fostering his passion for learning.
 Bryan knows that teachers can make a huge difference in students’ lives because he has lived it.
 He looks forward to getting to know even more of the great people who make up the Enumclaw School District as he proudly serves on the Board.